Benefits of Using a pt100

 - Tungsten (rare)

-There are two standards for platinum RTDs: the European standard (also known as the DIN or IEC standard) and the American standard.
+There are two standards for Pt100 RTDs: the European standard, also known as the DIN or IEC standard, (RTD Temperature vs. Resistance Table) and the American standard (RTD Temperature vs. Resistance Table).
 The European standard, also known as the DIN or IEC standard, is considered the world-wide standard for platinum RTDs.
 This standard, DIN/IEC 60751 (or simply IEC751), requires the RTD to have an electrical resistance of 100.00 O at 0°C and a temperature coefficient of resistance (TCR) of 0.00385 O/O/°C between 0 and 100°C.

 There are two resistance tolerances specified in DIN/IEC751: